Can I Get a Divorce Without My Spouse Knowing?

 1. Invalid Divorce Decree: Courts may invalidate a divorce decree obtained without proper notification to the spouse, rendering the entire process null and void.
 Typically, trial cannot begin unless both parties have been personally served unless there are outside factors preventing that which we will cover later in this blog.

-3. Complications in Asset Division and Child Custody: A divorce conducted without the other party’s knowledge may create complications in asset division, spousal support, and child custody arrangements.
-These issues cannot be resolved without both parties present.
+3. Undecided Issues: A divorce conducted without the other party’s knowledge may leave many issues undecided.
+For example, property division, maintenance (alimony), child support, and child custody arrangements cannot be resolved without personally serving your spouse.

 What Happens if I Cannot Serve My Spouse?

 If your spouse is in prison, they may also be difficult to serve.
 Prisons usually have a specific process for serving Respondents or Defendants inside of their facilities.
 While it will likely be necessary to call the facility and ask about their process, most prisons typically require additional paperwork on top of your divorce complaint to prove the person being served is indeed in their facility.
-This could mean attaching a copy of their judgment order from the court it was issued when you send your complaint and summons.
+This could mean attaching a copy of the judgment order from their criminal case when you send your divorce complaint and summons.

 Divorce Lawyers Near Me Bloomington, IL